A Srilankan meal with Rice, Dhal curry, Beans cooked in Coconut milk, Pineapple chutney and a Spicy chicken served on Banana leaves.

 I’m in the habit of reading up on certain ingredients used in the recipes as well as the history behind it.
 Here’s what Wikipedia says, please keep in mind these are direct quotes from the source itself and the authenticity of the customs are not verified by me.

 “Banana leaf meals are eaten by hand.
 Banana leaf meal etiquette also dictates that, after the meal, the guest must always fold the banana leaf inwards as a sign of gratitude to the host, even when the host is the proprietor of an eatery.
 However, when meals are served at funeral wakes, the leaf is folded outwards as a sign of condolence to the family of the deceased.
 Due to this, folding the leaf outwards is considered rude in any other circumstance.
 In Malaysia, some Malaysians of non-Indian origin sometimes fold their banana leaf outward as a sign of dissatisfaction with an eatery’s banana leaf meal.
 This is due to the erroneous belief that folding the leaf inwards or outwards is a way of rating the meal.”

 I’ve also found out that when meals are served on them, the heat of the food releases a compound named polyphenols, the same you find in Green tea.
 This substance is an antioxidant and helps to fight certain diseases.

-Now this is what confuses me, this practice of eating on Banana leaves dates back to thousand of years, how could they have possibly known?
+Now, this is what confuses me, this practice of eating on Banana leaves dates back to thousands of years, how could they have possibly known?